-If brain function is severely affected, interventions like physical therapy and speech therapy may be needed after the illness is controlled.
+If brain function is severely affected, physical therapy and speech therapy may be needed after the infection is controlled.

 The outcome varies.
 Some cases are mild and short, and the person fully recovers.
-Other cases are severe, and permanent impairment or death is possible.
+Other cases are severe, and permanent problems or death is possible.

-The acute phase normally lasts for 1 - 2 weeks.
+The acute phase normally lasts for 1 to 2 weeks.
 Fever and symptoms gradually or suddenly disappear.
 Some people may take several months to fully recover.